 Yes, Jurassic Park pioneered CGI use, but the reason it looked so good is they also built actual animatronic dinosaurs to use in conjunction with the computer graphics.
 Having our own T-Rex robot would be awesome.
 We’d name it Barb, obviously, and dress it up with some of the other props on this list.
 The only problem is where to store this bad boy?
 Oh, I know, I’d just stick it in the cave underneath my mansion, right next to that giant penny I have.

-The Welcome to Twin Peaks Sign – Twin Peaks
+The Welcome to Twin Peaks Sign – Twin Peaks: The Return

 Want to make your home feel 1000% more mysterious and trippier?
 This sign, with a population of 51,201, would do the trick.
 The innocuous-looking sign on the side of the road, to fans of the show, lets you know something insane is about to happen.
-While having one at home would rock, it is pretty cool that the City of Snoqualmie, WA, where the entrance of Dale Cooper into town was shot back in 1989 (and which we saw in Fire Walk With Me in 1993 and the 2017 Showtime series -- hence its inclusion on the last-25-years list), has put up a replica of the sign in the exact location David Lynch used as a permanent art fixture.
+While having one at home would rock, it is pretty cool that the City of Snoqualmie, WA, where the entrance of Dale Cooper into town was shot back in 1989 (and which we saw in Twin Peaks: The Return — hence its inclusion on the last-25-years list), has put up a replica of the sign in the exact location David Lynch used as a permanent art fixture.
 Yeah, that’s probably cooler, right where it is.

 Wonder Woman’s Lasso of Truth – Wonder Woman